rad-mit/rad-mit.github.io-old/arch_issues.md

 sudo os-prober
 ```

 from Ubuntu CLI, identified Windows, Ubuntu and Majaro, but not Arch.
-The community answers suggested mounting the / (root) partition of Arch and then trying to update GRUB.
+Given the amount of information available online on GRUB and its depth, it took me a while to figure out the fix for this one.
+Finally, I found a community post that suggested mounting the / (root) partition of Arch and then trying to update GRUB.
 So, after the following steps

 ```bash
 sudo mount <arch_root_partition> /mnt